-If you have a child with narrow feet, below I will explain the most effective ways to tie the shoes in order to prevent any gapping that can lead to foot movement inside the shoes.
+If you have a child with narrow feet, take a look at the most effective way to tie the shoes to reduce any remaining gaps and make the shoes fit and feel better.